 This tutorial assumes you have experience interacting with Blender and other basics.
 If not, there are plenty of guides out there to assist you with learning blender.
 If you are more used to using 3DS Max, there is a separate guide for that.

 Please do not release unfinished work as a full mod.
 Also, do not submit a work in progress for mods you have not started.
-If you require help with your mods, the recommended option is to ask in the Smash Ultimate Modding Hub Discord (link is on the front page of the Ultimate section here), but making a help thread is another option.
+If you need help with your mods, the recommended option is to ask in the Smash Ultimate Modding Group, but making a help thread is another option.

 **Please avoid using Brawl models as they are lower-poly and lower-detail than models from Ultimate.
 Finding a better model or sculpting your own contributes to the quality of your work!